codeadamca/brickpi-colour/README.md

 # Dexter BrickPi and the Touch Sensor

-A Python snippet utilizing the LEGO EV3 colur sensor, the Dexter PrickPi and [BrickPi3](https://github.com/DexterInd/BrickPi3).
+A Python snippet utilizing the LEGO EV3 colur sensor, the Dexter BrickPi and [BrickPi3](https://github.com/DexterInd/BrickPi3).
 [BrickPi3](https://github.com/DexterInd/BrickPi3) is the Dexter recommended method of using the BrickPi with Python.

 This example detects colour and prints the colour name to the terminal.